eVestor/articles/junior-ui-dev.md

 * Proficient understanding of cross-browser compatibility issues and ways to work around them.
 * Good understanding of **SEO principles** and ensuring that application will adhere to them.
 * An understanding of code versioning tools, such as **Git** is beneficial.

+## Applying
+* Please email a copy of your CV with cover text to careers@evestor.co.uk with the subject line "Junior UI Role".
+* Recruiters please refer to our [recruiter terms](http://evestor.co.uk/recruiter-terms), individual candidates should be presented by email to careers@evestor.co.uk with the subject line "Junior UI Role - Recruiter".